Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 1980s proved rather eventful for the 124.
 It was cut back to Welling in 1976, to Eltham in November 1985 (the 124A losing its suffix at this time) and to Catford in June 1987.
 The 160 was diverted to replace the Falconwood section of the 124 – this is now the B16 – while Woolstone Road was covered by the 108B.
 The 124 was diverted between Eltham and Mottingham via Middle Park in February 1990, assisting the 160 between Eltham and Kingsground.

-A tight turn out of Middle Park Avenue meant the route had to be converted to minibus operation and has been causing problems ever since.
-However, further narrow streets were added in 1993 when the route was diverted through theWaters Road area in North Downham.
 DRL class Dennis Darts eventually replaced the Mercedes 811Ds used since 1990.
-A bad mistake made around the same time was to simplify the peak hour service structure, which had previously run every 15 minutes end-to-end with a 7˝ minute service between Grove Park and Catford, reflecting demand, but was altered to every 12 minutes throughout to match the offpeak service.
+A bad mistake made around the same time was to simplify the peak hour service structure, which had previously run every 15 minutes end-to-end with a 7½ minute service between Grove Park and Catford, reflecting demand, but was altered to every 12 minutes throughout to match the offpeak service.
+Even now the peak service is only every 10 minutes.

 A new contract from 1999 called for low floor Darts, but the original 9.4m versions purchased proved too large to pass their route test and had to be used on other routes instead.
 Eventually the 8.8m Darts shown above were phased in, although they offer considerably fewer seats than the DRLs with only one extra morning peak journey introduced to compensate.
 Despite much tinkering around to try to relieve the route, including diversion of route 160 via Sangley Road and a modest frequency increase on the 284, the 124 still suffers from chronic overcrowing at peak times.
 Why the obvious solution of reverting to the service pattern of the early 1990s is not pursued is beyond me.